-At-home neurofeedback devices for visualizing and training neurophysiological activity are flourishing.
-Years of research show that you can learn to control your brain waves to help improve your mood, your focus, and performance.
+Years of research show that you can learn to control your brain waves to help improve your mood, focus, and performance.
 Neurofeedback, a kind of biofeedback that measures EEG (brain waves), is a non-invasive treatment that encourages the brain to develop healthier patterns of activity.

 Benefits: Narbis’s system allows users to learn how to concentrate while doing the very tasks that necessitate focus; i.e. reading, doing homework, or focusing on a craft, rather than having to interrupt the day by having to set aside time to play video games or listen to pre-programmed sounds.

 Narbis’s dry electrode system is revolutionary in that it does not require pastes or gels.